(A) Members of the board of trustees

 (k) Represent the university before external public and private sector constituencies.

-(3) The president will be evaluated by the board according to policy no. 1.03.
+(3) The president will be evaluated by the board according to rule 3362-1-03 of the Administrative Code.

 (I) Adoption, amendment, and repeal of bylaws and of university policy and procedures

 (1) The foregoing bylaws are intended to provide a general framework for the administration, and operation of the university.
-Detailed policies and procedure for the organization, administration, and operation of the university may be adopted, amended, and repealed by the board of trustees or president as specified in rule 3362-1-05 of the Administrative Code.
+Detailed policies and procedures for the organization, administration, and operation of the university may be adopted, amended, and repealed by the board of trustees or president as specified in rule 3362-1-05 of the Administrative Code.

 (J) Trustee emeritus

-The board may grant emeritus status to a board member who's term has ended, about to end or who departed from the board in good standing and had, during the member's board term, made an exemplary contribution to the board.
+The board may grant emeritus status to a board member whose term has ended, is about to end, or who departed from the board in good standing and had, during the member's board term, made an exemplary contribution to the board.
 Nominations may be made by any current board member in writing to the chairperson of the board or to the president and should fully describe the reasons for the nomination.
 A grant of trustee emeritus status requires approval of a resolution by a majority of board members at a meeting in which a quorum is present in person or by electronic communication.
 A trustee emeritus is an honorary title, without compensation, and, unless compelling circumstances arise that affect the integrity of the institution, the title is a life time honor.
-A majority of two-thirds of the full board is necessary to remove an emeritus status.
+A majority of two-thirds of the board is necessary to remove an emeritus status.